JoyBiswas1403/Habit_FLow/README.md

 ---

 <div align="center">
-  Made with ❤️ and ⚡ by the Habitoid Team
+  Made with ❤️ and ⚡ by the Joy Biswas

   **Meet Slash, your habit-building companion!**
 </div>